Fake vaccine exemption doctor Jonie Girouard fined $300

-A North Canterbury doctor caught on camera issuing fake vaccine exemptions to her patients has been fined $300 by the Ministry of Health.
+A North Canterbury doctor caught on camera issuing fake vaccine exemptions to her patients has been issued with a $300 infringement notice by the Ministry of Health.

 Dr Jonie Girouard - who runs a weight loss clinic - is an unvaccinated GP who was captured by Newshub issuing fake certificates and coaching patients on how to get away with using them.